zone016/httpdoom/README.md

 By default, we create all the necessary directories, and we also randomly choose their names (you can set this up with `-o`, in doubt see `--help`).

-Within the main directory, a `general.json` file is created containing all the results in a single file (to facilitate the search or ingestion in another visual tool), which looks like this:
+Within the main directory, a `general.json` file is created containing all the results in a single file (to facilitate the search or ingestion in some visual tool), which looks like this:

 ```json
 [